 Research shows that marriage contributes to good health, and people who are healthier tend to live longer.
-Married men and women are less likely to have drinking and mental health problems.
-They also tend to eat more healthfully and exercise more frequently.
+Married men and women appear to be less likely to have or engage in unhealthy behaviors.
 What is it about marriage that leads to a longer, healthier life?
 Is marriage a means to achieving better health?

 Some researchers suggest that the health benefits of marriage are stronger for men than women.
 One study found that married men live longer compared to never-married men, divorced men, and widowed men.
 The marriage benefit, though, was not as substantial for women in this study.

-The reason for this difference is not entirely clear, but some researchers think it is partly because single men are more likely than single women to engage in risky behavior—fast driving and binge drinking, for example.
+The reason for this difference is not entirely clear, but some researchers think it is partly because single men are more likely than single women to engage in risky behaviors.
 Also, women are more likely than men to have a strong social network, whether or not they are married, and social support is associated with better health and a longer life.

 The reason that married people tend to be healthier and live longer than unmarried people is complex and not fully understood.
 Some researchers point to the “marriage protection hypothesis."
 This attributes the health benefits of marriage to the social, psychological, economic, and environmental effects of marriage.